Scientists (New Zealand)

 Choose from the results eg Forensic Scientist.

-To search for courses related to science, select the Courses link on the homepage.
+To find courses related to science, select the Courses link on the homepage.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

 This is the careers site for seven New Zealand science research organisations.
-These organisations are owned by the New Zealand Government to carry out excellent science relevant to New Zealand.
+These organisations are owned by the New Zealand Government and carry out important research.

 Books